garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 ## Redis Dependency

-First off, I needed a new pre-elease NuGet package for this to work:
+First off, I needed a new pre-release NuGet package for this to work:

 ```
 dotnet add package Aspire.StackExchange.Redis.DistributedCaching --prerelease
 ```

-Next I added the this to add the necessary code to the service collection by adding the following to Program.cs in sample1.Web :
+Next I added this so the necessary types get added to the service collection, by adding the following to Program.cs in sample1.Web :

 ```csharp
 builder.AddRedisDistributedCache("cache");